 - 2 tablespoons nutritional yeast

-- 1 1/2 teaspoons salt, plus more to taste
+- 1 1/2 teaspoons kosher salt, or to taste

 - Parsley, to garnish (optional)